sruthi-bopparthi/waph-bopparsr/Hackathon/Hacakthon2/README.md

 ### a) Detecting SQLi Vulnerabilities

-While checking for vulnerabilities, I looked at the login pages and tried different things on the products.php page.
-I saw that the response wasn't always the same, especially when using an ID like 'bopparsr,' which caused a big error.
+While checking for weakness in the code, I looked at the login webpages and tried different things on the products URL page.
+I saw that the result wasn't always the same, especially when using an ID like 'bopparsr,' which caused a big error.
 When I put data in double quotes, the response was empty.
 These inconsistencies suggest a problem with how the website handles input, making it susceptible to SQL injection in that specific part.
 The screenshot below shows my tests and the different results based on the input I used.

 SQL Injection Code :
 ```